yaojenkuo/ApplicationInR/pmlCoursera/README.md

 The highlights of this applications are:

 * How to deal with NA, #DIV/0!, and "".
-* How to use apapt a Random Forests algorithm.
+* How to apapt a Random Forests algorithm for classification.